mxashlynn/Parquet/README.md

 # Parquet

-This class library implements core game mechanics and data models for a sandbox game focused on building, crafting, and narrative, more or less in that priority order.
+This class library implements mechanics and models for a 2D sandbox game focused on building, crafting, and narrative, more or less in that priority order.

-This is an attempt to answer the question:  "What would Dragon Quest Builders play like if it were constrained to the 2D presentation of Dragon Quest 4?"

-Design and usage will be fully documented in [the wiki](https://github.com/mxashlynn/Parquet/wiki) once the [Alpha milestone](https://github.com/mxashlynn/Parquet/milestone/2) has been reached.

-Development milestone deadlines are tentative right now.
+A game built with this system might be something like "Dragon Quest Builders gameplay in a Dragon Quest 4 world".

 # Version 0.1.0 Warning

 Code and documentation are incomplete and under rapid development.
 Expect frequent breaking changes.
 Maybe don't use this yet; when the [Alpha milestone](https://github.com/mxashlynn/Parquet/milestone/2) has been hit the project should be much more usable.

 ![An image of the milestones planned for 2020\.](https://media.githubusercontent.com/media/mxashlynn/Parquet/master/Documentation/Parquet_Roadmap_2020.png "Parquet Development Roadmap 2020")

+Design and usage will be fully documented in [the wiki](https://github.com/mxashlynn/Parquet/wiki) once the [Alpha milestone](https://github.com/mxashlynn/Parquet/milestone/2) has been reached.

+Development milestone deadlines are tentative right now.

 # Goals